 Fusion Invoice – Invoicing for Freelancers

 3 reasons why I love it?
 Self-hosted invoicing with no monthly costs, client management database included; extensions such as expenses can be added.

 3 reasons why I love it?
-Cleans and organizes my css, html and js code. gives debugging messages/alerts.
-I can customize the output of the organized and cleaned up code.
+Cleans and organizes my CSS, HTML and js code. gives debugging messages/alerts.
+I can customize the output of the organised and cleaned up a code.

 3 reasons why I like this tool because it’s easy for anyone to use.
 So I often will give this link to my clients so that they can reduce the file size for their PDF’s which are often very large.
 They can easily merge PDF’s and set the order of them which is a pretty cool tool too.
 They can also convert files from one format to another using this website and it’s all basically free to use.